-A. The Board selects a single private party to serve as the third-party administrator for PEORP.
-The Board makes the final determination as to whether any third-party administrator shall be approved for the program.
-Administrative services such as individual and collective recordkeeping and accounting, IRC limit monitoring, enrollment, beneficiary designation and changes, disbursement of monies, and other centralized administrative functions shall be provided by the single third-party

-- administrator selected by the Board.
+- A. The Board selects a single private party to serve as the administrator for the Investment Plan.
+The Board makes the final determination as to whether any administrator shall be approved for the program.
+Administrative services such as individual and collective recordkeeping and accounting, IRC limit monitoring, enrollment, beneficiary designation and changes, disbursement of monies, and other centralized administrative functions shall be provided by the single administrator selected by the Board.
 The SBA retains the right to delineate through the contract the specific administrative services to be provided by the Bundled Provider.
-The SBA also retains the right, consistent with Section 121.4501(8)(b)1., Florida Statutes, to enter into a contract with the Department of Management Services for certain administrative services. - B. Bundled provider(s) selected to provide investment products to the participants will provide administrative services that are uniquely relevant to the bundled provider mandate.
-The SBA shall specify the administrative services to be provided by the single third-party administrator and the bundled provider in the solicitation documents and contracts for services.
+The SBA also retains the right, consistent with Section 121.4501(8)(a)1., Florida Statutes, to enter into a contract with the Division of Retirement for certain administrative services. - B. Bundled provider(s) selected to provide investment products to members will provide administrative services that are uniquely relevant to the bundled provider mandate.
+The SBA shall specify the administrative services to be provided by the single administrator and the bundled provider in the solicitation documents and contracts for services.

-X. PEORP INVESTMENT OPTIONS AND PERFORMANCE BENCHMARKS
+X. INVESTMENT OPTIONS AND PERFORMANCE BENCHMARKS

-- A. The authorized categories of PEORP investment options are contained in IPS-Table 1.
-The default option for participants that fail to make a selection of investment options shall be the Moderate Balanced Fund.
-The number of investment options shall not exceed the "Maximum Number of Options" listed in IPS-Table 1 for each category, except to the extent that - 1) Multiple investment options within the same category are simultaneously offered to facilitate a transitional mapping of contributions and account balances from a terminating option; - 2) An investment option is temporarily closed to new contributions and account balance transfers.
+- A. The authorized categories of Investment Plan investment options are contained in IPS-Table 1.
+The default option for members that fail to make a selection of investment options shall be the Moderate Balanced Fund.
+The number of investment options shall not exceed the "Maximum Number of Options" listed in IPS-Table 1 for each category, except to the extent that: - 1) Multiple investment options within the same category are simultaneously offered to facilitate a transitional mapping of contributions and account balances from a terminating option; - 2) An investment option is temporarily closed to new contributions and account balance transfers.